Harvey John

 Set a written task

-Setting a written task at the application/interview stage can also be a really useful tool to weed out those unsuitable candidates.
+Setting this at the application/interview stage can also be a really useful tool to weed out those unsuitable candidates.
 The completion of a personal statement or written response to an interview question can provide a good insight into the individual.
-For instance, you may wish to ask about the candidate’s short- and/or long-term goals, and what their personal plan is to achieve those goals, or you may find that a technical question is more appropriate.
+For instance, you may wish to ask about the candidate’s short- and/or long-term goals, and what their personal plan is to achieve those goals.
+Or you may find that a technical question is more appropriate.
 Either way, the answers will provide insight into the intelligence, time-management skills (if a deadline is imposed), and understanding of the company vision, as well as their ability to digest information and respond to instructions.
-Making this part of the pre-interview process will save valuable time on interviewing candidates who do not fit the requirement.
+Making this part of the pre-interview process will save valuable time in interviewing candidates who do not fit the requirements.

 Emotional Intelligence